d8corp/innet/README.md

 innet('Hello, World!')
 ```

+That's it.
 Open the HTML file in your browser to see "Hello, World!".

+## Parent
 `innet` works with `body` by default.
-If you want to use another parent, put the parent to the second argument.
+If you want to use another parent, put it to the second argument.

 `index.html`
 ```html